mecid/mecid.github.io/_posts/2020-05-13-template-view-pattern-in-swiftui.md

 }
 ```

 As you can see, we use the very same approach by creating a template-view.
-We display a resizable image in the overlay of the hidden text. *SwiftUI* resizes the image in the overlay as soon as the template-view changes according to user's font settings.
+We display a resizable image in the overlay of the hidden text. *SwiftUI* resizes the image in the overlay as soon as the template-view changes according to system font settings.

 #### Conclusion
 *Dynamic Type* is essential, and I believe that every app should support and respect user-defined font size. *Template-view* is a great way to limit the size of your view but also appreciate the *Dynamic Type*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!